aashish2998/springboot-java-poject/README.md

-to run the cmd  : java -jar target/spring-boot-web.jar
+To run the cmd  : java -jar target/spring-boot-web.jar

 #But before that please perform  do these steps :
 - sudo apt-get update -y